Callee84/Cabins/TESTING.md

 - Late in the project a bug with the `make inquiry` button on the cabins pages stoped working on mobile divices.

+### **Non implemented User Stories**

+Unfortunatly I had to User Stories that where left to implement.
+- As a Site Admin I can see all the bookings / reservations that been made on the front end so that I can overview the bookings / reservations without logging in back end.
+- As a Site User I can see available dates for the cabins so that I can make a booking / reservation for a cabin on the website.

+Due to some problems and lack of time I had to compromise and these where left.
+These I will implement in a later stage after your evaluation of this project.

 [Back to README](https://github.com/Callee84/Cabins#readme)